 The impact of a SIDS death affects parents, siblings, grandparents, the extended family, babysitters, friends and many others.
 Be aware and sensitive to the feelings and needs of these people — allow them to talk about the baby, what happened, their feelings and concerns.

 Support services and accurate information can help those affected by the loss of a child to SIDS.
-Contact your local health department to obtain support services for families affected by a SIDS death.
+Contact your a county health department near you to obtain support services for families affected by a SIDS death.

 SIDS Outreach Program